delvinsalman/Bot/README.md

 ### ❓ **Answering Questions**
 The bot provides direct, accurate answers to any query, ranging from trivia to AI-based logic.
 > **Example Usage**:
-- "Who is the president of Canada?"
+- "What is the capital city of Canada?"
 - "How does AI work?"

 ![Answering Questions](https://github.com/user-attachments/assets/f704d680-36a6-47bd-9abb-067dd5724778)